romain-f5/big-ip_asm_elk_integration/README.md

 -An associated ASM Policy called My_ASM_Policy created from the XML file sample_blocking_rdp_policy.xml.
 -A logging profile defined in the AS3 declaration to send traffic to and ELK server (sample 10.45.0.79:5244).

+The Logstash configuration to process the BIG-IP WAF logs is in the big-ip_logstash_waf_10.conf file.